Columbia Basin College honors former volleyball coach after final regular season game - NewsBreak

 Coats for Kids- Bandidos Motorcycle Club joined by Motorcycle Clubs from across the state

-KENNEWICK, Wash. – For ten years the Motorcycle Run ‘Coats for Kids’ has been sponsored by local motorcycle club, “Los Bandidos.”.
+KENNEWICK, Wash. - For ten years the Motorcycle Run 'Coats for Kids' has been sponsored by local motorcycle club, "Bandidos."
 Today, club from across the state of Washington joined to collect unwanted coats for kids in the area.
-In the last 10 years, nearly 20,000...
+In the last 10 years, nearly 20,000 coats have been collected by...

 nbcrightnow.com